AliTopal89/practicego/README.md

 ```
 Methods are very similar to functions but they are called by invoking them on an instance of a particular type.
 Where you can just call functions wherever you like, such as `Area(rectangle)` you can only call methods on "things".

 When your method is called on a variable of that type, you get your reference to its data via the `receiverName` variable.
-In many other programming languages this is done implicitly and you access the receiver via this.
+In many other programming languages this is done implicitly and you access the receiver via `this`.

 ```go
 func (p *Point) Length() float64 {